Peanut Butter Nutella Danish is super easy to make, and filled with peanut butter cheesecake and lots of Nutella.

 - 1 cup powdered sugar

-- 3 tablespoons milk or more
+- 3 tablespoons milk (or more if needed)

 - 1 teaspoon vanilla extract

 - Top a baking sheet with parchment paper and set aside.

 - Add the softened cream cheese, sugar and vanilla extract to the bowl of a stand mixer and beat until fully combined and smooth.
 Stop once to scrape the sides of the bowl with a spatula to make sure the mixture is fully combined.
 Add the peanut butter and whisk until fully combined.

 - Unroll the seamless dough sheet onto the prepared baking sheet.